 Balahibong Manok (Chicken Feather Island) – to 70 feet (21 meters), small island east of Maricaiban and Bonito, hot spring on west side at 70 feet (21 meters), diverse coral reef on east side, lots of reef fish, soft corals, crinoids, moderate to strong current, experienced level

-Ligpo Island – 70-100 feet (20-30 meters), underwater pinnacle to the west, can swim around island in one dive, rich coral and macro life, variety of fish, cave on east side with whitetip reef sharks, moderate to strong currents, experienced level
+Ligpo Island – 70-100 feet (20-30 meters), underwater pinnacle to the west, can swim around the island in one dive, rich coral and macro life, variety of fish, a cave on the east side with whitetip reef sharks, moderate to strong currents, experienced level

 The Cathedral – 70-100 feet (20-30 meters), marine park sanctuary developed from a barren seascape when it started, cross mounted between two stones by President Ramos in 1983, today rich hard and soft corals, feather stars, sea squirts, hydroids, barrel sponges, many varieties of fish, mild to moderate current